-All new employees, including family members, must complete and sign an I-9 (Employment Eligibility Verification) form.
-Form I-9 must be completed within three days of hiring.
+All new employees, including family members, must complete and sign a Form I-9 (Employment Eligibility Verification) form.
+Form I-9 must be completed within three days of hire.

-Employees (including family members) must also complete a form W-4.
-The form W-4 is used to communicate to the employer how much Federal and/or State income tax to withhold from the employees paycheck.
-In some cases, individuals may need to fill out a W-4 more than once as their individual situation changes (single - married - married with dependents, age).
+Employees (including family members) must also complete a Form W-4.
+The Form W-4 is used to communicate to the employer how much Federal and/or State income tax to withhold from the employee's paycheck.
+In some cases, individuals may need to fill out a Form W-4 more than once as their situation changes (single - married- married with dependents).
 It is important to encourage family members to keep track of this and the amount of taxes withheld from the paycheck each year.